Explorer Post 328 (Now taking applications)

 “We are pleased young people in our area are interested in law enforcement, and we hope to get them started on a path to a professional vocation regardless of whether they decide to pursue a law enforcement career,” Wilson County Sheriff Robert Bryan said.
 “It is geared to help young men and women with opportunities in citizenship service, fitness and social responsibility.”

 The Explorer post is a division of the Boy Scouts of America and is open to all Wilson County students, including home school, have parental approval and must maintain at least a “C” average in school.
-The Explorers are learning under the guidance of Post Advisers Deputy Jesse Paradis, Deputy Halle Mathis and Rutland Elementary SRO Ashlyn Varvel.
+The Explorers are learning under the guidance of Post Advisers Deputy Jesse Paradis and Deputy Halle Mathis.

-Anyone who is interested in signing up for Explorer Post #328 is urged to complete this Fillable PDF Application and email to smoore@wcso95.org or by mailing the application to: Wilson County Sheriff’s Office, C/O Jesse Paradis, 105 East High Street, Lebanon, TN 37087.
+Anyone who is interested in signing up for Explorer Post #328 is urged to complete this Fillable PDF Application and mailing the application to: Wilson County Sheriff’s Office, C/O Jesse Paradis, 105 East High Street, Lebanon, TN 37087.
+You can also come by our office to pick up an application.
+Cost for the program will be $50.00.
+Checks can be made payable to ‘Boy Scouts of America’.
+We can take cash for payment as well.